pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 <div class="description">
 {{author}} creates a new collection with the name {{collection_name}}.

-{{#if authorized_accounts}}The following accounts are added to the authorized_accounts list, allowing them create and edit presets and assets within this collection:
+{{#if authorized_accounts}}The following accounts are added to the authorized_accounts list, allowing them create and edit templates and assets within this collection:
     {{#each authorized_accounts}}
         - {{this}}
     {{/each}}
 {{else}}No accounts are added to the authorized_accounts list.
 {{/if}}

-{{#if notify_accounts}}The following accounts are added to the notify_accounts list, which means that they get notified on the blockchain of any actions related to assets and presets of this collection:
+{{#if notify_accounts}}The following accounts are added to the notify_accounts list, which means that they get notified on the blockchain of any actions related to assets and templates of this collection:
     {{#each notify_accounts}}
         - {{this}}
     {{/each}}